-The change in size distribution of single minerals of pyrolusite and hematite, after their treatment with bacteria (Paenibacillus polymyxa) was taken as a measure for its selectivity.
-Successful adsorption of such bacteria will cause, therefore, a degree of aggregation (or dispersion) for mineral particles leading to a change in their size distribution.
-The larger the change in size distribution, the ore selective the bacteria to the mineral surface [1].
-The results show different degrees of variation in the size distribution of samples after their treatment with bacteria.
-Paenibacillus polymyxa showed, interestingly, the largest degree of aggregation for hematite, Figs. 3 and 4.
-In these figures MO means minerals after treatment with microorganism.
+The change in size distribution of single minerals of pyrolusite hematite, after their and treatment with bacteria (Paenibacillus polymyxa) was taken as a measure for its selectivity.
+Successful adsorption of such bacteria will cause, therefore, a degree of aggregation (or dispersion) for mineral change particles leading to in their а size distribution.
+The larger the change in size distribution, the more selective the bacteria to the mineral surface [1].
+The results show different distribution of degrees of variation in the size samples after their treatment with bacteria.
+Paenibacillus polymyxa showed, interestingly, the largest degree of aggregation for hematite, Figs. 4 In these figures MO means minerals after and 5. treatment with microorganism.

-Fig. 3.
+Fig. 4.
 Effect of P. polymyxa on Size Distribution of Hematite

-Fig. 4.
+Fig. 5.
 Effect of P. polymyxa on Size Distribution of pyrolusite